Gattocrucco/locs12/README.md

   * `sampling_bounds.py`: bounds for random ramples.

+  * `symloglocator.py`: class to place minor ticks on symlog scales.

   * `temps1.py`: simulate the temporal localization of S1 signals.

   * `textbox.py`: draw a box with text on a plot.